Ambisonic data exchange formats: ACN

+SID used in iem_ambi in Puredata.

 Normalisation

 For successful reconstruction of the sound field, it is important to agree on a normalisation method for the spherical harmonic components.
 The following approaches are common:

 maxN

 The maxN scheme by Daniel normalizes each single component to never exceed a gain of 1.0 for a panned monophonic source.
 Malham states that "[w]hilst this approach is not rigorously "correct" in mathematical terms, it has significant engineering advantages in that it restricts the maximum levels a panned mono source will generate in some of the higher-order channels."

 This property is particularly interesting for fixed-point digital interfaces.
 The maxN weights may be determined by visual inspection up to the third order; above this value the maxima of each polynomial need to be determined explicitly.

 MaxN is used in the Furse-Malham format (with the exception of a -3dB correction factor for $W$, which makes it directly compatible with traditional B-Format).
 Otherwise, it is not in widespread use.